 - Midsummer Conservatory Program (Actors ages 16 – 18) – a three-week summer session combining British drama school training with an academic exploration of the history and culture of the Elizabethan era.

-- Greek Theatre (Participants 18+) – A four-week program interdisciplinary program in London, Athens and Oxford.
+- Greek Theatre (Participants 18+) – A four-week interdisciplinary programme in London, Athens and Oxford.
 Dedicated to exploring the performance and reception of ancient drama.

 - Black British Theatre (Participants 18+) – provides an overview of Black British theatre by tracing the social, cultural, intellectual and political developments that have come to define the theory, practice and aesthetics of its practitioners.
 The course will interrogate how Black people have been represented on stage by White writers before plays by Black theatre practitioners began to gain greater visibility on the British stage.